OpenSMTPD hardening profile

 Applying this profile

-Open the unit file for OpenSMTPD with the built-in editor.
+Open the service unit for OpenSMTPD with the editor function.

 systemctl edit opensmtpd.serviceCopy the following block into the editor.
 As the profile can change over time, it is suggested to include the link and version.
 This way changes can easily be compared in the future.
 Also add your own customizations at the top to simplify the comparison.